-to which the type of revenue-generating activity of a given commercial building (residential, industrial, office, or retail) does not match the one of recently built nearby properties.
+The second market signal is given by the index z{it}^{Mism} , which captures the extent to which the type of revenue-generating activity of a given commercial building (residential, industrial, office, or retail) $does\ not\ match$ the one of $recently\ built\ nearby\ properties$.
 Specifically, we compute where the definition of the the I(it) is as before.
-A value of zero (one) indicates that all (none) of the nearby recently built properties are of the same type of the considered building.
-A higher index value thus implies a stronger building usage obsolescence (see Panel B of Figure 1) and should be associated with a higher probability of redevelopment.
+A value of zero (one) indicates that all (none) of the nearby recently built properties are of the same type of the considered building.23 A higher index value thus implies a stronger building usage obsolescence (see Panel B of Figure 1) and should be associated with a higher probability of redevelopment.
+However, our economic activity mismatch market signal might also be complementary, e.g., a retail property might benefit from recently nearby built office space.
+This would weaken this market signal.